-On February 1, April 12, and July 1, 2021, we entered into three use and occupancy agreements for office space with Atlas Venture Life Science Advisors, LLC, or Atlas, an affiliate of Atlas Venture, an owner of more than five percent of our outstanding capital stock.
-In September 2021, we terminated these three agreements, effective on November 5, 2021 for the February 1 and April 12, 2021 leases and effective on October 1, 2021 for the July 1, 2021 lease.
-On April 1, 2021, we entered into a use and occupancy agreement for laboratory space with Atlas.
+On April 1, 2021, we entered into a use and occupancy agreement for laboratory space with Atlas Life Science Advisors, LLC, or Atlas, an affiliate of Atlas Venture, an owner of more than five percent of our outstanding capital stock.
 This lease expired on April 1, 2022 with an option to continue thereafter on a month to month basis unless terminated by either party upon written notice.

-The total rent payment paid to Atlas for the fiscal year ended December 31, 2021 was \$0.2 million.
+The lease was terminated on February 18, 2023 and the total rent payment paid to Atlas for the fiscal year ended December 31, 2022 was \$0.3 million.